Healing Little Hearts and Team 1c

 The connection we have with Team 1C in Liverpool is incredibly special to us.
 What makes Team 1c narrative powerful and poignant is the fact that many parents who actively participate in fundraising have themselves lost children born with Congenital Heart Disease.
 Such a model whereby parents of children born with CHD in one country selflessly and tirelessly raise money to fund life saving heart operations in the poorest countries of the world is unique and without parallel.

-Thanks to their courage and efforts Team 1c have raised in excess of £40,000 and have now become a vital and integral part of Healing Little Hearts for which we are eternally grateful.
+Thanks to their courage and efforts Team 1c have raised a massive £74,000 and have now become a vital and integral part of Healing Little Hearts for which we are incredibly grateful.

 Who are Team 1c?

 We are Team 1c – a group of parents whose children were born with a cardiac condition and are under the care of Alder Hey Children’s NHS Foundation Trust.

 As parents we have handed our children over to the surgical team and placed our faith in them at least once.
 We know how it feels to have a critically ill child, but thanks to the NHS and our amazing hospital, we’ve never had to worry about the cost.

 We became aware of Healing Little Hearts because some of our wonderful Cardiac Team give up their own annual leave and volunteer their time and expertise to volunteer for Healing Little Hearts, including our amazing Surgeon, Dr Ram.

 How do Team 1c help Healing Little Hearts?

 Our aim is to fundraise for Healing Little Hearts and sponsor camps in honour of bereaved children at Alder Hey Children’s Hospital.
 Thus providing comfort and a legacy to the bereaved family.